Scottish Public Procurement

 There are a large number of public bodies in Scotland who can procure goods and services in a number of ways.
 The method used depends on what is being bought and which organisations are involved i.e. a public sector body can:

-• join with other organisation(s) at a local level to procure goods and services for all to use.
+• join with other organisation(s) at a local level to procure goods, services and works for all the organisations involved to use.
 This is sometimes referred to as a Category C1 or a regional procurement.
-An example may be courier services;
+An example of this may be courier services

-• utilise Procurement Scotland contracts.
+• utilise framework agreements put in place by the Scottish Government.
 These are national contracts that are sometimes referred to as a Category A procurement.
-Examples are IT equipment and office supplies.
+Examples of this include IT equipment and office supplies.

 Collaboration

-Collaboration or collaborative procurement, is where buying organisations work together to procurement goods and services for the use of all of the buyers named.
-This normally occurs to procure goods and services that are common amongst all of the buyers e.g. landscaping.
+Collaboration or collaborative procurement, is where buying organisations work together to procurement goods and services for the use of the buying organisations named.
+This is normally done when procuring goods and services that are common amongst all of the buying organisations e.g. landscaping.
 Collaboration can occur at national, sectoral, regional or local level.

 Centre of Expertise